-Other people think of algebra, geometry, calculus and statistics.
-All sub-sets of maths that have everything to do with patterns.
-And this would be the more correct interpretation.
+Other people think of algebra, geometry, calculus, and statistics.
+These are all sub-sets of maths that are related to patterns.
+And also the more correct interpretation.

 Just because you stumble in one area of the subject, doesn’t represent your abilities as a whole.

 And even if you’re just “generally bad”, that shouldn’t stop you either.
 A lot of what you need can be learned or bettered while in med school.

 Especially as the best resources (for the more math-heavy subjects) ease you into it gradually.